kemingy/ventu/README.md

 * API document using [SpecTree](https://github.com/0b01001001/spectree)
 * backend service using [falcon](falcon.readthedocs.io/)
 * dynamic batching with [batching](https://github.com/kemingy/batching) using Unix Domain Socket
+    * errors in one request won't affect others in the same batch
+* support all the runtime
 * health check

 ## Example